-Then you obviously own things like bedding, toiletries and makeup, and other kitchenware.
+You obviously own things like bedding, toiletries, makeup, and other kitchenware.
 It’s up to you (or your insurer) whether you want to insure these things or not.

 Get student contents insurance with FBTO

 FBTO has a great student contents insurance plan!
 With FBTO, you can insure your belongings for up to €35,000.
-You are insured for damages by fire, water, theft and burglary.
-The great things about insurance with FBTO is that you can customise your insurance package yourself.
+You are insured for damages by fire, water, theft, and burglary.
+The great things about insurance with FBTO is that you can customize your insurance package yourself.
 So, if you want to insure some things but not others, you can totally do that.
 You can also add additional insurance, like outdoor insurance.
-For example, you might bring your laptop with you to class everyday, and with outdoor insurance the things that you bring with you outside your house are insured too.
+For example, you might bring your laptop with you to class every day and with outdoor insurance, the things that you bring with you outside your house are insured too.
 Go check FBTO out if you are looking for great student contents insurance!

 - Get extra locks if you want to go the extra mile